Dear Shareholders,

 20/07/2022 |

-Mr. Ajay Kumar, director retires by rotation at the ensuing Annual
+Mr. Narinder Kumar Tyagi, Director retires by rotation at the ensuing Annual General

 Independent Directors

-declarations of independence to the effect that they meet the criteria of independence as
+independence to the effect that they meet the criteria of independence as provided in

 experience and hold high standards of integrity for the purpose of Rule 8(5)(iii a) of the